RetroDECK/ES-DE/USERGUIDE.md

 It's required that the ROM files are in one of the supported file extensions, or ES-DE won't find them.

-It's highly recommended to use filenames that are corresponding to the full name of the game, or otherwise you will need to manually feed the scraper the game name when scraping which is very tedious.
+It's highly recommended to use filenames that are corresponding to the full name of the game, otherwise you will need to manually feed the scraper the game name when scraping which is very tedious.

 The default game directory folder is ~/ROMs.
-On Unix this defaults to /home/\<username\>/ROMs/, on macOS /Users/\<username\>/ROMs/ and on Windows C:\Users\\<username\>\ROMs\.
+On Unix this defaults to /home/\<username\>/ROMs, on macOS /Users/\<username\>/ROMs and on Windows C:\Users\\<username\>\ROMs\.

 If ES-DE can't find any game files during startup, an error message will be displayed with the option to change the ROM directory path.